MacTynow/MacTynow.github.io/content/posts/ollama.md

 For coding related work, it is also possible to replace Github Copilot with Ollama and [Continue](https://www.continue.dev/), which makes it free and eliminates privacy concerns, especially in an enterprise environment.

-Running local models instead of using third party APIs can help address some of the concerns raised by LLMs, but not all of them, specifically the impact of training and the infamous hallucinations, which we probably will never completely get rid off.
+Running local models instead of using third party APIs can help address some of the concerns raised by LLMs, but not all of them, specifically the impact of training and the infamous hallucinations, which we probably will never completely get rid of.
 Seems like we'll still need humans around for a while!